couchbase/cbft/DESIGN.md

 ### -cfg=metakv

-This command-line paramater tells cbft to use metakv as the Cfg storage provider.
+This command-line parameter tells cbft to use metakv as the Cfg storage provider.

 ### -tags=feed,janitor,pindex,queryer